 Friends, this is not that.
 I’ve taken what I learned about how to make the best mashed potatoes, and combined it with what I know about nutrition and food science in order to make this crazy delicious healthy mashed potatoes recipe: Greek Yogurt Mashed Potatoes.

-- Potatoes –> I hope you were sitting down for that one.
-We’ll discuss potato varietals below.
+- Potatoes –> We’ll discuss potato varietals below.

 - Greek yogurt –> Surprise!

 - Butter –> But just a little bit!